Sitting down to a paella is a treat. It’s a delight for the eye and the aroma is mouth watering.

 In a small saucepan, bring the stock to a boil.
 Add the pimentón and a few of the saffron threads and lower the heat to a simmer.

 When the garlic is done, remove from the oven, leaving the oven on.
-Once the garlic has cooled, peel it, place in a blender and add 1/2 cup of the stock and the rest of the saffron.
-Blend well and set aside.
+Once the garlic has cooled, peel it and put it through a garlic press.
+Mix the pressed garlic with 1/2 cup of the stock and the rest of the powdered saffron.
+Set aside.

 Transfer pan to the oven and cook for 7 minutes longer.
 The liquid will be absorbed and the rice will be tender.
 Remove from the oven, cover with a lid or kitchen towel and rest for 7 minutes before serving.